SEARS PEYTON GALLERY

 January 11 - February 17, 2018

 New York, NY- Titled for the eponymous short story by Djuna Barnes, A Night Among the Horses, Suzy Spence's first solo exhibition at Sears-Peyton Gallery, presents a sprawling cast of disaffected equestriennes linked in solidarity.
 The exhibition marks a return to New York's gallery scene for Spence, who began her career at Colin de Land's American Fine Arts, Co.
-Gallery in Chelsea in 1998.
+Gallery in Soho in 1998.
 Noted for her faux society portraits and hunt scenes, her new paintings distil sharp observations of class and gender through the potent metaphor of fox hunting.

 Suzy Spence grew up in New York and Maine, the urbanity of the one and the choreographed pastoral scenes of the other sketching the complex seductions of society and class her paintings frame.
 Trained as an artist at Parsons and The School of Visual Arts, Spence studied under feminist thinkers like Mira Schor and Maureen Connor, and contributed to the language of arch critical gestures for which de Land's gritty-glamorous gallery scene became known.